Judy Ann Santos: Early life and acting background

-Judy Anne Lumagui Santos was born on May 11, 1978 in Manila, Philippines, to Carolina Lumagui (née Fontanela), a bank officer, and Manuel Dayrit Santos, a businessman and proprietor of the now defunct Victoria Supermart in Tanay, Rizal.
+Judy Anne Lumagui Santos was born on May 11, 1978, in Manila, Philippines, to Carolina Lumagui (née Fontanela), a bank officer, and Manuel Dayrit Santos, a businessman and proprietor of the now defunct Victoria Supermart in Tanay, Rizal.
 She has two older siblings: Jeffrey and Jacqueline.
 The family soon moved to Antipolo, Rizal, where Santos's father worked.
 In 1986, her parents separated and the children lived with their mother.
-Three years later, Santos's mother left for Toronto, Ontario to work as a personal care assistant to provide for her children's needs.
+Three years later, Santos's mother left for Toronto, Canada, to work as a personal care assistant to provide for her children's needs.
 Santos and her siblings remained in the Philippines and lived with their nanny, Sabina "Binay" Quinatana, with whom she was close growing up, and moved to Quezon City where she attended elementary and high school.

 At the age of eight, Santos began her professional acting career when she made her debut by portraying a minor role in the television series Kaming Mga Ulila (1986).
 She then unsuccessfully auditioned for the lead role in the soap opera Anna Luna (1989).
 Her career prospects improved when she was cast by director Argel Joseph, with whom she worked with in Kaming Mga Ulila, to play the eponymous character in the children's television series Ula, Ang Batang Gubat (1988).
 She later appeared in several supporting roles in films, including Impaktita (1989), Regal Shocker: The Movie (1989), and Dyesebel (1990).

 Career

-1992–2003: Early work and breakthrough
+1986–2003: Early work and breakthrough

+Santos began her career performing as a child on film and television.
+Her first screen appearance was in a supporting role in the drama series Kaming Mga Ulila (1986) and she made her film debut with a minor role in Sana Mahalin Mo Rin Ako (1988), appearing alongside Nora Aunor and Tirso Cruz III.
+At age ten, Santos had her first leading role as the eponymous character in the children's television series Ula, Ang Batang Gubat (1988).

 Santos's breakthrough came when she starred opposite Gladys Reyes in Mara Clara (1992), a show that aired until 1997, and is one of the longest-running Filipino television series.
 Santos reprised her role in the 1996 film adaptation and won the German Moreno Youth Achievement Award and Best New Movie Actress at the FAMAS Awards for her performance.
 That year, she starred in the teen series Gimik (1996) as part of an ensemble cast that included Marvin Agustin, Mylene Dizon, Diether Ocampo, and G. Toengi.
 After being typecast for previously playing impoverished roles, Santos struggled portraying the role of a socialite in the show.
 "It's totally out of my comfort zone.
 Everything about Dianne in Gimik is not me," she said.
 The following year, Santos left the series and had a reduced role in its 1999 film adaptation.